spacetelescope/imexam/docs/index.rst

 The above image is an example desktop interfacing with DS9.

 ``imexam`` is an affiliated package of AstroPy.
-It was designed to be a lightweight library that enables users to explore data using common methods which are consistant across viewers.
+It was designed to be a lightweight library that enables users to explore data using common methods which are consistent across viewers.
 The power of this python tool is that it is essentially a library of plotting and analysis routines that can be directed towards any viewer.
 It attempts to standardize the analysis interface so that no matter